Latest Page Update: 15th June 2025

-Hello, welcome to my new website with the new hardware modules I've released for the RC2014 and other systems that share the RC2014 expansion bus.
+Hello, welcome to my updated website with the new hardware modules I've released for RC2014 and other compatible systems that share the RC2014 / RCbus expansion.

 With a long background in developing for the Z80 based SAM Coupe computer it was due to several suggestions that I started to bring my knowledge to developing for the RC2014, so thanks to David who asked if I could make an interface to allow RC2014 peripherals to connect to the SAM, and Shiela who asked if my SAM Coupe SID Soundchip Interface happened to work with the RC2014!
 Thanks to them I'm now enjoying developing for a new, but familiar, platform!
 If there's any peripheral you'd like to see for the RC2014 drop me a suggestion!

-Any questions or comments use this contact form on my main website.
+Any questions or comments please use this contact form on my main website.

 Scroll down to see the released interfaces or use these quick links: